Migrating to SAP Commerce Cloud: Data and Media Migration

 - Verify copied data (with tables and rows count) to ensure that the copy was successful.

 - Configure the media migration technical components to transfer media files to target environment.

 - Verify copied media (through checksum) to ensure that the copy was successful.

-The migration pipelines are designed as a one-time transfer.
-For the production environment, it must be executed during your planned cutover time.
+For the production environment, the migration must be executed during your planned cutover time.
 The typical cutover time is between two and six hours.

-In case you require your data load to be incremental or include any delta after go live, please reach out to SAP CX Services to see what options SAP can provide.
+In case you require your data load to be incremental or include any delta after go live and using CMT, please see the User Guide for info.
+If not using the CMT approach, please reach out to SAP CX Services to see what options SAP can provide.

 This article introduced you to the fundamental steps of migrating your

 data and media into SAP Commerce Cloud in Public Infrastructure.
-Now, you know what you need to consider
+Now you know what you need to consider when

-when planning your migration project.
-For more information on this service , please consult the SAP Commerce Cloud Data Migration Package information sheet.
+planning your migration project.
+For more information concerning the related service , please consult the SAP Commerce Cloud Data Migration Package information sheet.